 So yes of course, there is God with qualities and without, a kind of direct experience with the zero and the one.
 But when these experiences are taken as absolute we get all the problems Derrida was alluding to with his mistrust of mysticism.
-And I have been expressing similar issues in this discussion.
 When we take some unity as ground then we tend to assume some kind of abstraction as fundamental and make mistakes when trying to understand something.
 We will think in terms of linear causes, or assume all influence flows from the past or from some reductive chain of sequences.
 We will classify things in absolute ways and rank things according to their distance from the source as more or less real or important and will tend to justify things not by their possible meaning and sense but by their fit with the grid of logical inference that is based on an unquestioned assumption of some context as natural and without need of justification.